rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Operational.md

 ## Operational switched on is read with S0007

-Verify status S0007 controller switched on (dark mode=off)
+Verify status S0007 controller switched on, source attribute

 1. Given the site is connected
 2. Request status